frontendcafe/cmyk-forest/README.md

 # KeystoneJS Starter Template

-You've created a KeystoneJS project!
 This project contains a simple list of users and an admin application (`localhost:3000/admin`) with basic authentication.

 ## Running the Project.